Volunteer in South Africa

 - New friendships - as an IVHQer, you’ll always be in the company of friendly locals and like-minded volunteer travellers who will quickly become your life-long friends.

 - Epic weekend adventures - you’ll have your weekends free to explore South Africa with your new-found friends.

 The IVHQ South Africa volunteer program has volunteer placements located near central Cape Town.
-These placements are based in the Capricorn/Vrygrond community in Muizenberg, which is approximately 30 to 40 minutes from the Cape Town city center.
-Volunteers are required to fly into Cape Town Airport, which is around a 13 hour flight from most major airports in Britain.
+These placements are based in the Capricorn/Vrygrond community in Muizenberg, which is approximately 30 to 40 minutes from the Cape Town city centre.
+Volunteers are required to fly into Cape Town International Airport (CPT), which is a 12 hour flight from most major airports in Britain.

 Volunteer programs begin on the first and third Monday of each month.
 Volunteers can choose to volunteer for periods ranging from 1 week to 24 weeks.

 As a volunteer on the Childcare project, you will play an important role in helping increase access to care and education for children from disadvantaged backgrounds and broken homes in South Africa.
 Some of the children have lost their parents to crime, alcohol or drug abuse, and HIV/AIDS, forcing them to live with their relatives or neighbors, who often do not have the means to take proper care of them.

 This project is well suited to caring volunteers with great levels of enthusiasm and energy who are interested in supporting the day-to-day operations of childcare centres with limited resources.

 Your tasks may include teaching and caring for the children, organising games and activities, helping with general duties of the centre, including cooking and feeding the children.

 As you will be working alongside the local placement staff, you are not required to have childcare or teaching experience to participate on this project.